jsduenass/Stewart_Gough_platform_UNAL/readme.md

 ## (Tentative) Objectives
 The project  has the following objectives:
 * Update the platform and make it's system requirements compatible with a modern system (Windows 10 - MATLAB r2021a)
-* Move the platform using open source software
+* Moving the platform using open source software
 * Evaluate the impact of sensor quality on the performance of the system.